The phone box where Jo Jo Dullard was last seen

 Determined to get home, she decided to take the next bus to Naas, Kildare.
 Although Naas wasn't particularly close to Callan, at least she'd be on her way.

-After getting off the bus at Naas, she managed to hitchhike 35 kilometers southward to a small village called Moone.
+After getting off the bus at Naas, she hitchhiked 35 kilometers southward to Moone.

-By the time she reached Moone, the clock was starting to creep towards midnight.
+By the time she reached the small village, the clock was starting to creep towards midnight.

-At exactly 11.37 p.m. on that fateful Thursday night, Dullard called her friend from this public phone box outside of the Holy Trinity Church.
+At exactly 11.37 p.m. on that fateful Thursday night, Dullard called her friend from a public phone box outside the Holy Trinity Church.

 During their conversation, she told her friend that she had missed her bus and that she was trying to hitchhike home.
 The pair also gossiped about recent events in their lives.